Alaska Airlines Senior Attorney in Seattle, Washington

 History of direct, frequent interaction with corporate clients.

 Resourceful, able to drive projects and initiatives to conclusion, and comfortable providing legal advice in ambiguous situations.

 Proficiency with Microsoft Office applications (e.g., Word, Excel, PowerPoint, and Outlook).

-Juris Doctor Degree, with strong record of personal academic achievement.
+Juris Doctor degree from leading school, with strong personal academic credentials.